aldec/TySOM-M-MPFS250T-REV2/BSP/designs/libero2022.2/tysom_m_mpfs250t_ref_design_4/README.md

 3. Execute the script that starts the color change procedure:

-`   ./change_colours.sh`
+`   ./test_pattern.sh`

 4. Example log from running script:

 ```
    Take a look at the HDMI screen.
-   Check if RED is visible and press enter
+   Check if color boxes pattern is visible and press enter

-   Check if GREEN is visible and press enter
+   Check if vertical eight color bars are visible and press enter

-   Check if BLUE is visible and press enter
+   Check if horizontal eight color bars are visible and press enter

-   Check if GRAY is visible and press enter
+   Check if vertical graded bars from black to white is visible and press enter

-   Check if BLACK is visible and press enter
+   Check if  horizontal graded bars from black to white are visible and press enter

    The script ended successfully!
 ```